robertkiel/ntt/README.md

 ## NTT in Rust

-Small Rust repo to showcase different ways of computing Rust, including
+Small repo to showcase different ways of computing the NTT in Rust, including

 - naive base implementation using Montgomery transformation, implemented for primes <= 61 bit
 - AVX2-enhanced implementation using Montgomery transformation, implemented for primes <= 61 bit using Karatsuba algorithm